-As part of its action within the European Centre for Press and Media Freedom , OBC Transeuropa is organising on 26th January in Berlin a Wiki4MediaFreedom edit-a-thon in cooperation with in cooperation with Wikimedia Deutschland and the Berlin wiki group WikiBär.
+As part of its action within the European Centre for Press and Media Freedom , OBC Transeuropa is organising on 26th January in Berlin a Wiki4MediaFreedom edit-a-thon in in cooperation with Wikimedia Deutschland, the Berlin wiki group WikiBär, and with the support of the European Centre for Press and Media Freedom and the Wikimedia Foundation.

 A portmanteau word of “edit” and “marathon”, edit-a-thon is an organised editing event featuring a bottom-up collaborative experience of knowledge production, where editors work together to improve specific contents on Wikipedia.
 The edit-a-thon is a pre-event of the conference Uncovered - Investigative Journalism for Europe Conference , that will take place on January 31st and February 1st 2019 in Berlin.
 Uncovered is organized by the European Centre for Press and Media Freedom.